Bankejsoni1/ATR-Python/README.md

 # Technical Indicators In Python

- This Repositary includes - ATR
- Bollinger Bands
+ Tutorial on ATR, Bollinger Bands